Atlanta Vehicle Accident Attorneys

 - Head and Back Injuries — Because of the trauma of the crash, head and back injuries are the most common in any type of vehicle accident.
 Injury to the head can cause a concussion or traumatic brain injury, and severe trauma can injure the spine and cause paralysis.

 - Neck and Chest Injuries — Neck and chest injuries may range from whiplash to broken bones.
 During an accident, the neck is especially vulnerable as the impact against the vehicle may strain the neck and make it move at dangerous speeds and directions.
 And the chest is especially vulnerable from impact with a steering wheel or an exploding airbag.

 - Other Injuries — Some crash victims suffer broken hands, arms or legs; internal injuries; and PTSD.
 Immediate medical attention after an accident is recommended in all cases.

-Georgia Driving Safety Tips
+Atlanta Driving Safety Tips

 While some accidents are unavoidable, by simply following some expert safety advice, including the tips below from Nationwide Insurance, your chances of being in a vehicle accident and being injured are reduced substantially.

 - Avoid Distractions – Pay attention to and focus on the road.

 - Drive Defensively – You may be the safest driver on the road, but you cannot control the driving of other people.